Ruth Sadler

 How long have you been a reserve?

-Having wanted to be in the Navy since I was 17, I finally joined the Naval Reserves in 2019!
-Since then, I have gained qualifications such as leadership and coaching, media skills, and education and training.
+Having wanted to be in the Navy since I was 17, I finally joined the Naval Reserves in 2019.
+Since then, I have gained qualifications in leadership and coaching, media skills, and education and training.
 I have also taken part in exercises with the regular service and worked on board HMS Queen Elizabeth and HMS Richmond.
 I love sport so have taken the opportunity to be involved with netball, surfing and skeleton, as well as running competitively for the Navy.

 Why did you become a reserve?